AusClimateService/data-code-group/roadmap.md

 >
 > We will continue to update and improve the package and lesson materials to fit the needs of the CaRSA project
 > and are happy to work with others to help write similar packages in other languages.

+## Step 3: Quality control

+During the initial 6-month showcase phase of CaRSA, we should expect that everyone hosts their code with the CaRSA GitHub organisation and that a number of CaRSA scientists put their hand up to start incorporating provenance tracking into their CaRSA workflows.
+Once CaRSA starts delivering products that are used to make real decisions (i.e. beyond the initial 6-month period), provenance tracking alone (with code published to Zenodo) isn't enough.
+There also needs to be processes in place to ensure the quality/reliability of the code we use.
+This would include the use of continuous integration to run unit tests, formal code review for all changes to the code base, etc.
+Once the project gets to this operational stage, as a team we'll need to decide exactly what quality control measures we want to put in place.
+In the meantime,
+we should be on the look out for sub-projects within CaRSA that could start to implement quality control measures to help guide our decisions regarding standards to implement across the board.